 4. Uncheck the box next to Automatically detect settings and Use a proxy server for your LAN > OK.

-Fix 2 – Flush DNS and Renew Your IP
+Fix 2 – Renew IP Address & Flush DNS

-Renewing IP addresses and flushing DNS is a common yet effective solution to troubleshoot various kinds of Internet disconnectivity including the Ubisoft Connect not working problem.
-To learn how to do it, follow these steps:
+Renewing IP addresses and flushing DNS is a typical yet powerful answer to resolving different sorts of Internet disconnectivity, including the Ubisoft Connect not working issue.
+To figure out how to make it happen, follow these steps:

 3. Type ipconfig /renew > Enter.